Articles by Matthew Gilligan

 Many of you will be aware that the Government have changed the rules on gift duty, repealing gift duty legislation from 1 October 2011.
 The effect of this is that IRD will no longer have an interest in gifts made after this date, as the transference of wealth will no longer be subject to gift duty from this point.

-The question then raises itself, should people who have a Family Trust whom have been conducting a gifting programme make a lump sum gift to their Family Trust after this date?
+The question then raises itself, should people who have a family trust who have been conducting a gifting programme make a lump sum gift to their family trust after this date?
 The answer to this question is not as obvious as it may seem.
-From an asset protection perspective clearly one would like to make a lump sum gift to their Family Trust for creditor protection in the future.
-If a person has gifted all of their assets to a Trust, this means that they no longer have assets and in theory makes it much harder for creditors to get the assets from their Family Trust.
-Previous restrictions on gifting having been wiped away from a gift duty perspective would make it seem obvious that lump sum gifts to a Trust would be the logical path to take from 1 October 2011.
+From an asset protection perspective clearly one would like to make a lump sum gift to their family trust for creditor protection in the future.
+If a person has gifted all of their assets to a trust, this means that they no longer have assets and in theory makes it much harder for creditors to get the assets from their family trust.
+Previous restrictions on gifting having been wiped away from a gift duty perspective would make it seem obvious that lump sum gifts to a trust would be the logical path to take from 1 October 2011.

 We consider that best practice is to ensure that your solvency is evidenced at the time that any gift is completed.
 This means that a solvency statement or certificate should be executed at the time of the gift referring to the fact that the donor is able to meet debts as they fall due.
-In some cases this should be a certificate signed off by an independent qualified party such as an accountant.
-In some cases it might be a simpler declaration by the donor.
+In some cases, this should be a certificate signed off by an independent qualified party such as an accountant.
+In other cases, it might be a simpler declaration by the donor.

 Gilligan Rowe and Associates is a chartered accounting firm specialising in property, asset planning, legal structures, taxation and compliance.

 We help new, small and medium property investors become long-term successful investors through our education programmes and property portfolio planning advice.
 With our deep knowledge and experience, we have assisted hundreds of clients build wealth through property investment.Learn More